chericito/mobohubb-docs/docs/PRODUCTIVITY/timesheet.md

 #### Editing an Entry

-1. From the **Timesheets** tab, you can easily modify the Worked time by clicking on the specific row you want to edit.
+1. From the **Timesheets** tab, you can easily modify the Worked time by clicking on the specific row you want to edit, or hover over the cell, change its contents, and press **Enter**.

 <Image align="center" className="border" border={true} src="https://files.readme.io/1c29eea0063eb405e8d1ee11a35e8cd192af17ba565a9d373e7610b3976268d3-image.png" />